dataluscorp/browser/devtools/docs/contributor/tests/writing-perf-tests.md

 ```
 ./mach talos-test --activeTests damp --subtest ${your-test-name} --cycles 1 --tppagecycles 1
 ```
-`--cycles` controls the number of times Firefox is restarted `--tppagecycles` defines the number of times we repeat the test after each Firefox start
+`--cycles` controls the number of times Datalus is restarted `--tppagecycles` defines the number of times we repeat the test after each Datalus start

 Also, you can record a profile while running the test.
 To do that, execute:
 ```